Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 Jan 4 -
 Recommended per Rolling Stone's list of best albums.
 I recently watched *A Complete Unknown* and lamented not knowing a ton of Dylan.
 It's -1 when I am hearing this, waiting for the Blue Line train, and I'm standing on a bench trying to keep my hands warm on the train station's electric heaters.
 Feels good to be back in the Midwest.

+Like a Rolling Stone is Great and is I believe my first Dylan song ever from when I was a kid listening to  89.3's *The Current* in my old minivan in high school.

+After seeing *A Complete Unknow

  I found this to be pretty pleasant but not a knockout.
 There's plenty more Dylan on this list though, so I will be returning here.
 ## 2. Joni Mitchell - Blue
 ### Where I listened to this: Chicago Public Transit